-Acupuncture Explained is where we explore the differences between Traditional Chinese Medicine (TCM) and Western medicine, focusing specifically on how acupuncture can have a variety of effects on the human body.
+Acupuncture Explained is where we explore the similarities and differences between Traditional Chinese Medicine (TCM) and Western medicine, focusing specifically on how acupuncture can have a variety of effects on the human body.

 To begin this series, let’s start with the basics…

 TCM vs. Western Medicine – What is the Difference?

 Western medicine provides health diagnoses through lab tests, and it focuses on eliminating currently experienced symptoms by a patient, but often fails to address adverse effects on the body.

 On the other side of the spectrum, TCM focuses on the body's overall response to treatment and recognizes the body as one interconnected biosystem.

 In short, Western medicine is primarily an evidence/laboratory-based science, whereas TCM is more of a healing art, based on the theory of Yin and Yang and the five elements in the human body.